borntofrappe/game-development/Games/Side Pocket/README.md

   </g>
 </svg>

-In the context of the surface, and always with `love.physics`, the game finally populates the level with a predetermined number of balls.
+In this context, and again with `love.physics`, the game finally populates the level with a predetermined number of balls.

 <svg viewBox="-5 -5 110 60" width="220" height="120">
   <g stroke="hsl(0, 0%, 30%)" fill="none" >